Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 3. Tweets contain a certain hashtag and/or multiple hashtags
 4. Search tweets by a set of conditions(optional)

-For those who are interested in the advanced techinics, there is code to show how to pull data and save it locally at the same time, this is espercially useful when the size of the pulled data is huge.
+For those who are interested in the advanced techniques, there is code to show how to pull data and save it locally at the same time, this is especially useful when the size of the pulled data is huge.

 ### Session 2: Parse twitter data